Azure/azure-sdk-for-c/sdk/docs/iot/README.md

 ### Samples

-View the [samples README](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/README.md) to learn how to run samples for the Azure Embedded C SDK IoT Hub Client and the Provisioning Clients.
+View the [Azure Embedded C SDK IoT Samples README](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/README.md) to learn how to run samples for the Azure Embedded C SDK IoT Hub Client and the Provisioning Clients.
+The README will provide general prerequisites, environment setup instructions, sample descriptions, as well as directions on how to build and run all the samples on either a Linux or Windows environment.

- For step-by-step guides to run the IoT Hub certificate samples from scratch, you may refer to these documents:
+For more detailed, step-by-step guides to setup and run the IoT Hub certificate samples from scratch, refer to these documents:

 - Linux: [How to Setup and Run Azure SDK for Embedded C IoT Hub Certificate Samples on Linux](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/docs/how_to_iot_hub_samples_linux.md)